rubocode/frontier.nvim/doc/design/strategy.md

 the highlight group modules.

-When we are finally gathering the highlight groups, we simply swap the empty interface definition with the concrete module in the relevant theme.
+When we are finally gathering the highlight groups, we simply swap the empty interface definition with the custom module in the relevant theme.
 This is simply indirection via an interface.
-However, it isn't prettier than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the concrete theme module definitions, especially in a dynamic language such as _Lua_.
+However, it isn't prettier than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the custom module definitions in the themes, especially in a dynamic language such as _Lua_.
+You will also have to struggle with unnecessary duplication.

-We seem to be better off without passing any arguments or always pass just one argument to the function when we request the color-infused highlight groups and allow each highlight module to deal with its dependencies internally leaving dependency intelligence delegated where it belongs.
+We seem to be better off without passing any arguments or always pass just one argument to the function when we request the color-infused highlight groups and allow each highlight module to deal with its dependencies internally, leaving dependency intelligence delegated where it belongs.
 The theme name can be this one argument.
 This allows consistent gathering of highlight groups when we aggregate elements to load the theme.

+> An ugly system is one in which there are special interfaces for
+> everything you want to do.
+> Unix is the opposite.
+It gives you the building blocks that are
+> suﬃcient for doing everything.
+> That's what having a clean design is all about.
+> **Linus Torvalds**

+A practical way to supply default mappings emerged as the design and the implementation evolved and tackled redundancy and duplication elegantly.
+It lifted up the semantic relationships into harmonious and consistent color mactching choices resulting in further simplification.

+If you don't suppy a customization inside the theme, a default implementation using your color map — placed in the _map_ folder of the theme — will do the necessary mapping into the highlight groups.
+In fact, it is better to allow the default to do the work except in very special cases.
+This turned out to be a blessing that enabled better consistency and at the same time minimized redundancy and complexity.

 > Always go too far, because that’s where you will find the truth.
 > **Albert Camus**